 Graph of Risks to the Inflation Projection (GRIP)

-Outside the GRIP, more expansionary fiscal policy is an upside risk to inflation.
-The threat of inflation expectations becoming unanchored and the related risk of a wage-price spiral remain significant risks in the same direction.
-By contrast, the growing likelihood of recession abroad and a stronger-than-forecasted downturn in domestic consumer and investment demand are downside risks.
-The introduction of measures to limit growth in energy prices at the domestic or European level and a faster-than-expected decline in core inflation are additional anti-inflationary risks.
-The general uncertainties of the outlook include the future course of the war in Ukraine, the availability and prices of energy, and the future monetary policy stance abroad.
+Outside the GRIP, a wage-price spiral and more expansionary fiscal policy are upside risks to inflation.
+The threat of inflation expectations becoming unanchored remains a significant risk in the same direction.
+By contrast, a stronger-than-forecasted downturn in domestic consumer and investment demand is a downside risk.
+The persistence of inflation and hence its pace of decrease towards the inflation target is a risk in both directions.
+Volatility in global financial markets is an uncertainty in both directions for the outlook for the monetary policy stance of foreign central banks and for the degree of tightening of financial conditions.
+The general uncertainties of the outlook include the future course of the war in Ukraine, and the availability and prices of energy.